 In 2019 they again placed 2nd along with a 4th place finish at the World Championships in the Netherlands.
 A short time later Jessica was removed from the Australian Cycling Team when they were unable to find a replacement pilot to work towards Tokyo 2020 Paralympic Games qualification.
 With ambition to represent Australia in Tokyo Jessica transitioned to a new sport and is currently training with the goal of making the Australian Rowing Team.

-Alongside her sporting achievements, Jessica is an Osteopath working with an elite professional sporting team, Board Director and global ambassador for Vision 2020 Australia, and ambassador for Disabled Wintersport Australia and Vision Australia.
+Outside of her sporting activities, Jess is a highly sought after motivational speaker, practising Osteopath, Board Director and global ambassador for Vision 2020 Australia and ambassador for Vision Australia.